 The time is now to create your rich knowledge base.

 Picture 1.
-How would a knowledge base contribute to your business?
+A knowledge base can be a large contribution to your business

 What Is a Knowledge Base?

 A knowledge base is a centralized online database of information about a product, service, department, or topic.
-Knowledge Base supports collecting, organizing, retrieving and sharing knowledge to customers and employees.
-In the knowledge base, you can store data on how a new product, hardware, or software works.
+It supports collecting, organizing, retrieving, and sharing knowledge to customers and employees.
+You can use it to store data on how a new product, hardware, or software works.
 It includes FAQs, troubleshooting guides, and any other specific details you may want or need to know.

-Put it simply, a knowledge base serves as a source of self-serve customer service.
-So, if you’re struggling to keep up with reactive customer service, or if you simply want to make a greater customer experience, it’s time to look into creating a knowledge base.
-Not only it helps customers to find answers on their own, but also seems like a great money and time saver of your business.
+A knowledge base serves as a source of self-serve customer service.
+So, if you’re struggling to keep up with reactive customer service, or if you want to make a more significant customer experience, it’s time to look into creating a knowledge base.
+Not only does it help customers to find answers on their own, but it also seems like a great money and time saver for your business.

 What Can Knowledge Base Offer to Your Business?

-Consider how much time your employees spend searching for information they need in cluttered inboxes, unorganized repositories, etc?
+Consider how much time your employees spend searching for information they need in cluttered inboxes, unorganized repositories, etc.?
 A knowledge base centralizes all the knowledge and makes it accessible and searchable.
 No more scrolling months back in your inbox for a single document.
-Therefore, your workers will spend more time on more important tasks and won’t lose time searching for files.
+Therefore, your workers will spend more time on more critical tasks and won’t lose time searching for files.

 Furthermore, by providing a helpful knowledge base, your customers can get the answers they need on their own.
 This frees up your support team to handle more important issues and tasks.
 By making your knowledge base available to the customers in some sort of an FAQ page, your support agents won’t need to waste time on basic and mostly generic questions.
 Along with that, you will definitely cut down on your expenses needed to maintain the helpdesk while improving customer satisfaction.

-- Serves as a repository of best practices
+3. Serves as a Repository of Best Practices

 People Want Instant Help